The direct educational cost of NYU dental school is $395,393 for the 2020-2021 school year.

-According to NYU Dean Dr. Charles Bertolami, the main reason for this debt is the “real horror stories out there that involve excessive [dental student] living expenses.”
+For this high cost, NYU Dean Dr. Charles Bertolami has blamed “real horror stories […] that involve excessive [dental student] living expenses.”

-The only horror story is the price NYU sets for its dental school degree.
+The only horror story is the price NYU sets for its dental school degree, which we will break down in detail for you.

 NYU Dental School Cost Explained

-Let me explain the chart above.
-The school pulled its cost of living estimate off their website in 2019, but if you check internet archives you can see they estimated about $38,000 per year before that was removed.
+NYU Dental School removed its cost of living estimate off their website around 2018, presumably because the total amount looked appalingly high.
+If you check internet archives, you can see NYU estimated about $38,000 per year before that estimate was removed.

 Even if you could refinance that debt to 5%, you’d have to pay about $5,800 a month, or roughly $70,000 a year just to make a meaningful dent in the principal.